A Long Road Ahead

 I have good insurance through my employer, but even good insurance has its pitfalls.
 At this point in time, I’ve already spent $100 in co-payments.
 They add up fast when you see your own doctor twice, a radiologist once and a surgeon once.

 People hear that and think, “pfft, it is just $100.”
 However, on my budget, $100 is a lot of money.
 I’m sure it is for many people.
-I had a lot of surgery on my eyes the previous year and was still paying off those.
+I had a lot of surgery on my eyes the previous year and was still paying off those surgeries.

 So I asked about what kind of money I was expected to have up front, and was told, “Oh, just the copay.”
-Well, the copay for an MRi is $100, plus 20% of the cost of the MRI.
-So when they called to say, yes, I could have the MRI with my eye shunts, I asked, “what is the cost?”
+Well, the copay for an MRi is $100, plus 20% of the total cost of the MRI.
+So when they called me I asked, “what is the cost?”

 This seems like a simple question.
 I shop all the time and when I ask the price, I get a number.
 ONE number.
 That is not how the medical profession works, apparently.